-A new joint action between the European Commission and the EU Member States to support the EUCERD was approved in 2011 and will start in March 2012.
-The Joint Action will kick-off in mid-March and run through February 2015.
+A new joint action between the European Commission and the EU Member States to support the EUCERD was approved in 2011 and started in March 2012.
+The Joint Action had its kick-off meeting in mid-March 2012 and will run through February 2015.
 Coordinated by Pr.
-Kate Bushby (Vice-Chair of the EUCERD, Joint Coordinator of TREAT-NMD, Newcastle University, UK) several work packages for the EUCERD Joint Action have already been planned in order to address the identified priority areas: national plans and strategies for rare diseases, rare diseases in international nomenclatures, specialised social services for rare diseases, quality of care for rare diseases and integration of European rare diseases initiatives.
-The Joint Action will also support the production of OrphaNews Europe and the annual EUCERD Report on the State of the Art of Rare Disease Activities in Europe.
-Over the next three years of the EUCERD Joint Action, committee members, along with invited experts, will convene regularly to move forward these initiatives.
+Kate Bushby (Vice-Chair of the EUCERD, Joint Coordinator of TREAT-NMD, Newcastle University, UK) several work packages for the EUCERD Joint Action will support identified priority areas of the EUCERD's work.
+Specifically, this Joint Action will address the following priority areas of the Council Recommendation: